Services Icon

 Discontinuing Subutex should always occur under medical supervision to avoid uncomfortable withdrawal symptoms and ensure safety.
 A gradual tapering schedule is typically recommended to minimize discomfort and manage withdrawals effectively.

-Long-term recovery strategies extend beyond medication-assisted treatment (MAT).
+Long-term recovery strategies often include long-term use of buprenorphine combined with behavioral therapy and support systems.
 Engaging in ongoing counseling, support groups, and other resources can help maintain sobriety and prevent relapse.
 By following a supervised tapering plan and utilizing available support systems, patients who have relapsed can safely discontinue Subutex and continue their recovery journey, reducing cravings.

 Subutex Safety Tips and Patient Guidelines